-The vision of Keuka College’s nursing division is, “Today’s nurse leaders for tomorrow: Embracing a global perspective.”
-With this in mind, Keuka’s master’s in nursing is designed to produce future nursing educators in order to address the ongoing nursing shortage.
+The vision of Keuka College’s nursing division is, “to be renowned as a global leader in nursing education.”
+With this in mind, our master’s in nursing with a concentration in nursing education, is designed to produce future nursing educators in order to address the ongoing nursing faculty shortage.

-Once you’ve completed 18 months of study and practical application, you’ll be prepared for positions in nursing education and for advancement to professional and leadership roles.
-Our graduates work in schools of nursing at community colleges, hospitals, and universities, and at staff development offices in patient-care centers, health care organizations, and seminar companies.
+After months of study and practical application in an internship, you’ll be prepared for positions in nursing education and advancement into professional and leadership roles.
+Our graduates work in schools of nursing at community colleges, universities hospitals, and in health care agency education offices and patient-care areas.

 Throughout the program, students will participate in an internship designed by the student and in collaboration with the nursing faculty advisor.
 This begins with educator-track specialty courses and culminates in a capstone professional seminar course.

 The M.S. in Nursing curriculum consists of 12 courses and 38 credit hours.
 For planning purposes, classes meet one night each week for four hours.
 Students spend additional time outside of class to complete readings, assignments, case studies, online discussions, and group work.

 The below curriculum is based on guidelines developed by the American Association of Colleges of Nursing, The Essentials of Master’s Education in Nursing.

 |NUR 560||Advanced Pathophysiology||4|